-Here’s another one to add to your favorite carrot recipes!
-Finnish Carrot Bread Rolls!
-These bread rolls are a comforting combo of softness and sweetness, and they’re not even that complicated to prepare!
+Here’s another one to add to your favorite carrot recipes — Finnish Carrot Bread Rolls!
+These bread rolls are a comforting combo of softness and sweetness, and they’re so easy to prepare!

 (*This post contains some affiliate links)